wercker/kubernetes-digitalocean-terraform/README.md

 # Kubernetes - Digital Ocean - Terraform

 Deploy your Kubernetes cluster in Digital Ocean using Terraform.
+Also adds the Kubernetes dashboard.

 ## Disclaimer